The Problem

 1 | module Anaylytics |

 Since we do not need all the presenters at once, and probably only need to present/decorate the response at each request.
-The Open/Close Principle
+The Open/Close Principle is quite suitable here which gives us the idea to inject the module class we want.

 Finally, our end result controller action will be like